casimp/lightct/README.md

 This command will download the stable version of lightct from the Python Package Index and install it to your system.

-Alternatively, you can install from the most recent distribution using the setup.py script.
+Alternatively, you can install the most recent distribution using the setup.py script.
 The source is stored in the GitHub repo, which can be browsed at:

 https://github.com/casimp/lightct